Skip to content

 When a default cannot be applied (e.g. the chosen printing doesn’t support the default finish, or no condition default is set on the Collection Editor) the finish/condition step still appears but the inputs are pre-filled.

-Click the + Add Card button in the bottom action bar to open the card search modal.
-The modal shows keyboard-shortcut hints along its bottom edge; dismiss it with Esc or by clicking outside it.
+Click the + Add Card button in the bottom action bar, or press Ctrl+Enter, to open the card search modal.
+The modal shows keyboard-shortcut hints along its bottom edge — they change per step — and every step is fully keyboard navigable.
+Dismiss it with Esc or by clicking outside it.

 • Results are keyboard navigable (↑/↓ arrows, Enter to select)